eleonard214/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic html is like the outline of a paper.
+You have a header and footer. there is a body.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    block has height and width. inline is as big or as small as the item. block has margins and padding, inline does not

 3. What are the 4 areas of the box model?

+    content, padding, border, and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    vertical axis

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. git allows many people to work on the same project at the same time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.